AltaOhms/azureiotedgelab/streamanalytics/readme.md

 4. In the list of **IoT Edge devices**, select your device.

     The **Device Details** pane will be displayed.
 At the bottom of this pane you will see the list of deployed modules.
-At this point in the lab you should see 4 listed.
+At this point in the lab you should see 3 listed, so let's deploy the 4th.

 5. On the **Device Details** pane, in the toolbar, click **Set modules**.